d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## Training
 :label:`sec_seq2seq_training`

-During training, if the target sequence has length $T$, we feed the first $T-1$ tokens into the decoder as inputs, and the last $T-1$ tokens are used as ground truth label.
-For the target language,
-we also insert the special
-“&lt;bos&gt;” token at the beginning of any sequence to mark its beginning.
+In the following training loop, we concatenate the special beginning-of-sequence token and the original output sequence excluding the final token as the input to the decoder, as shown in :numref:`fig_seq2seq`.
-This is called *teacher forcing*.
+This is called *teacher forcing* because the original output sequence (token labels) is fed into the decoder.

-In the model prediction discussed in Figure 10.8, we need to use the output of the decoder from the previous time step as the input to the current time step.
-In contrast, in training, we can also use the label of the label sequence from the previous time step as the input of the decoder for the current time step.
-This is called teacher forcing.
+Alternatively,
+we could also feed the *predicted* token from the previous time step as the current input to the decoder.

 ```{.python .input}
 #@save